End the disproportionate rate of exclusions

 - Do you or any of your friends attend the Inclusion room or an alternative provision for part of the week?
 If so, why were you/they selected and how it has helped them?
 What could be improved?

-Possible questions for Black Caribbean and Somali parents and staff could include:
+Questions for Black Caribbean and Somali parents and staff could include:

 - How effective is the school’s communication and partnership with Black Caribbean and Somali parents?